-Penny is the Greens spokesperson for legal affairs, mental health, social inclusion, veterans' affairs and cultural heritage and is passionate about her goal of a more inclusive Australia where all people can participate in their community and realise their full potential.
+Penny is the Greens' spokesperson for legal affairs, schools and education, mental health and veterans' affairs.
+She is passionate about creating a fair and inclusive Australia where all people can participate fully in their community and realise their potential.

-Penny's former roles as a solicitor, university lecturer and deputy president of the Guardianship Board - in which she focused on areas such as tenancy law, mental health, social security, refugees and violence against women - all helped prepare her for her work in parliament.
+In her former roles as a solicitor, university lecturer and deputy president of the Guardianship Board, Penny focused on areas like tenancy law, mental health, social security, refugees and violence against women.
+These experiences all helped prepare her for her work in parliament.